eriklinde/webmotion/README.md

 ### "Double pressing" a letter...

-Opens up the page in a new tab.
+Opens up the link in a new tab.

 ## Code structure